 For additional detail and restrictions refer to the AHCCCS Reinsurance Policy Manual.
 There are no deductibles for catastrophic reinsurance cases.
-For member's receiving biological drugs, AHCCCS will reimburse at 85% of the cost of the drug only.
+For members receiving biologic/high specialty drugs, AHCCCS will reimburse at 85% of the cost of the drug only.
 For those members diagnosed with Hemophilia, von Willebrand's Disease and Gaucher's Disease, all medically necessary covered services provided during the reinsurance Contract Year shall be eligible for reimbursement at 85% of the AHCCCS allowed amount or the Contractor's paid amount, whichever is lower, depending on the subcap/CN1 code indicated on the encounter.